tarunbhartiya7/nestjs-messages/README.md

 - if a folder already exist and module has already been created then use the `--flat` option - `nest generate controller <folder>/<name> --flat`
 - `npm i -g @nestjs/cli` - install nestjs cli globally
 - `nest new <app name>` - create new project with nest cli

+## Extensions

+- You can install VS code REST client to run requests in requests.http file